Emmet-Finance/Emmet.Docs/docs/introduction.md

 ### Emmet Interchain Network

-`Emmet Interchain Network` (EIN) is an innovative EVM-compatible blockchain designed to serve as the backbone of \textit{Emmet.Finance}'s cross-chain operations.
+`Emmet Interchain Network` (EIN) is an innovative EVM-compatible blockchain designed to serve as the backbone of `Emmet.Finance`'s cross-chain operations.
 It functions as a security and operational hub, integrating multiple EVM and Non-EVM blockchains into a cohesive and secure DeFi ecosystem.

 ### Cross-chain Farming: